Martasanch/martasanch/README.md

 ### Hi there 👋

-I'm Marta, a Full Stack developer.
+I'm Marta, a JUnior Full Stack developer.
  ## 🌱 I’m currently learning about: ##

 * Javascript